Attorney in Plymouth, MI

 If you need a personal injury attorney in Plymouth, or if you are looking for a legal team that can help you navigate the workers’ compensation or Social Security disability claims filing process, turn to Bahrie Law.
-From our office in Livonia, we serve clients throughout Wayne County and the entire state of Michigan.
-While we focus our practice on serious accidents, work-related injuries, and disabilities, we also provide aggressive representation for those navigating complex family and criminal law cases, as well as those navigating the probate or estate planning process.
+From our office in Detroit, we serve clients throughout Wayne County and the entire state of Michigan.
+We focus our practice on serious accidents, work-related injuries and disabilities.

 We have multiple office locations to better serve you and provide free initial consultations either in person or by phone/video conferencing.
 There is absolutely no risk and no cost associated with speaking to one of our Plymouth attorneys about your legal situation.

 Can You File a Personal Injury Claim If You Were Partly at Fault?